How Your Donation Makes a Difference

 Our Campaign Storyends 07 Dec 2018, 11:59 PM

-We would like to share some great news with you.
-We are thrilled to announce the repatriation of more than 50 rescued Indian star tortoises, set to happen this November!
+51 Indian star tortoises have flown safely to India after the send-off ceremony that happened on 26 November 2018!
+They are currently in the acclimatisation enclosure to ensure a safe and sustainable release back into the protected wild.
 Not only will these victims of the illegal wildlife trade be given a second chance, but the repatriation project will also send a strong message against the illicit and cruel wildlife trade.

 As a non-profit organisation running solely on donations, YOU have a crucial part in making this possible!
 ALL donations will be used to fund our repatriation project that includes expenses such as transportation, veterinary tests, permits, animal care and monitoring equipment.